trinodb/trino-python-client/README.md

 ### GSSAPI authentication

+Make sure that the GSSAPI support is installed using `pip install trino[gssapi]`.
 The `GSSAPIAuthentication` class can be used to connect to a Trino cluster configured with the [`Kerberos` authentication type](https://trino.io/docs/current/security/kerberos.html):